 Elevation: 10,901 ft

-Pat notes, “I could go into great detail on every individual route (I have personally done seven), but that is unnecessary because the routes on the southwest and west faces are about the same difficulty, 35-50 degree snow with Class 3-4 rock sections.
-No rope is needed, just take your crampons.
-After reaching the summit of Bodacious, it’s another hour of steep snow to the summit of Lorenzo if you choose to do so.
+Pat notes: “I could go into great detail on every individual route (I have personally done 7), but that is unnecessary because the routes on the Southwest and West faces are about the same difficulty (35-50 degree snow with Class 3-4 rock sections).
+No rope is needed; just take your crampons.
+After reaching the summit of Bodacious, it’s another hour of steep snow climbing to the summit of Lorenzo Peak, if you choose to do so.
 It is possible to glissade (or ski) all the way from the summit to timberline, making the return trip almost as fun as the climb.”